The Maston Trail System makes for great early spring mountain biking in Central Oregon.

 After Party: The Bite

 After two hours of steady pedaling, it was time to stroll over to Tumalo’s must-stop food truck lot, The Bite.
 With a vast array of different culinary delights to choose from, we grabbed for ourselves an original Kobayashi hot dog from Ronin, where East meets West in an explosive harmonization of flavors.
-I paired it with a Thin Red Lime beer from Laurelwood Brewing Company and reflected on our first ride of 2019.
+I paired it with a Thin Red Lime beer from Laurelwood Brewing Company and reflected on our first ride of the year.